Artists-for-Humanity/module-space-invaders-phaser/tutorial/step1.md

 # Before we begin

 As we mentioned in the [README](../README.md) all of the files we use and code we write will be inside of the `src` folder.
-For simplicity I will not put `src` whenever referencing files.
+For simplicity we will not put `src` whenever referencing files.
 So, when I say open `scripts/final.js` I am referring to the file in `src/scripts/final.js`.

 ## Overview of the Existing Files